 Be aware that no reports are available in the free plan and you won’t have access to the sales funnel view in the Deals section.

-Its CRM software has an easy to navigate interface that doesn’t feel at all overwhelming.
-The fact that you can have up to 3 users for free, makes this CRM software pretty attractive for small businesses.
+The fact that you can have up to 3 users for free, makes this small business CRM solution pretty attractive.

 What I liked about Zoho: